Last Updated on October 3, 2023 by Editorial Team

 Other characteristics you may find interesting in a dyslexic individual are:

-- Different perspective: People born with dyslexia are great readers of messages between the lines.
-Their inability to respond to situations readily is compensated by deeper view of life and happenings.
-Thus, you find your partner to be having quite different view of things as compared to others.
+- A different perspective: People born with dyslexia are great readers of messages between the lines.
+Their inability to respond to situations readily is compensated by a deeper view of life and happenings.
+Thus, you find your partner to be having quite a different view of things as compared to others.

-- Overwhelming feelings: Since the dyslexics’ brains are wired little differently, they see lot many versions of same thing concurrently.
-As a result, they get confused, irritated and feel overwhelmed quite easily.
-So, you may need to be extra cautious while filling them on any information.
+- Overwhelming feelings: Since the dyslexics’ brains are wired a little differently, they see lot many versions of the same thing concurrently.
+As a result, they get confused, irritated, and feel overwhelmed quite easily.
+So, you may need to be extra cautious while filling in any information.